HugoMatilla/hugomatilla.github.io/docs/ios-tutorial.md

 ```

 ###All objects are in the HEAP
-Objectove C will allocate and free them
+Objective C will allocate and free them

 ####strong
  Keep the object that this property points to in memory until I set this property to nil (zero)